Stocks drift mostly lower on Wall Street, extending losses

-NEW YORK (AP) — Stocks drifted mostly lower on Wall Street, extending the market's losses into a holiday-shortened week.
+Stocks drifted mostly lower on Wall Street in afternoon trading Tuesday, extending the market's losses into a holiday-shortened week.

-Health care stocks were among the biggest gainers.
-Eli Lilly rose 2.4%.
-Communication stocks fell broadly and tempered gains elsewhere in the market.
-Netflix slipped 3.5%.
+Technology and communications stocks were among the biggest losers.
+Intel fell 2.1% and Netflix dropped 3.1%.

-Bed Bath & Beyond fell 16.6% following the death of its chief financial officer.
+Bed Bath & Beyond fell 17.9% following the death of its chief financial officer.
 The company has been suffering from a prolonged sales slump and executive turnover.
-It n

 The company that wants to take Trump Media public, Digital World Acquisition, plunged 14.7% following reports it didn’t receive enough shareholder support for an extension to close the deal.